Nomination Forms Available For CBN Awards Reception

 The St. Louis Community Builders Exchange is a partnership between the Community Builders Network of Metro St. Louis, the St. Louis Home Repair Network, and the Federal Reserve Bank of St. Louis to bring you quality up-to-date community development information.
 Look for the St. Louis Community Builders Exchange every other Wednesday morning!

 The U.S. Economic Development Administration's Office of Innovation and Entrepreneurship is seeking applicants for three funding opportunities to facilitate regional innovation.
 The EDA has $15 million in available funds.
+Applications for funding are due by November 3.
 For more information, click here.

 CDA Housing Production NOFA